 It is often said that John Wesley stayed in this house or that he preached there.
 We have not seen the evidence for this.
 However previous owners, Kenneth and Anne smith said that the old stone flagged kitchen floor showed “clear marks of the feet of about five rows of pews”.
 These marks are no longer visible as the floor was then tiled over.

 It is certainly hard to find evidence to confirm the common belief that part of the house may have been a chapel.
 This evidence is based mainly on the shape of the door and windows in what is now the kitchen.
-On the right is a thumbnail images of the kitchen in question.
-Click on the images for a larger photograph.

 It is unlikely that Wesley did preach here.
 Certainly this property would not have been a chapel as such at the time but a barn, stables or similar building that was part of the older building next door, Wigmore House.
 John Wesley’s diary records that he made at least five visits to Thornbury.
 Two of these in 1739 were specifically described as in the open air and one in 1789 was in “neat and commodious meeting house” in what became known as Chapel Street.

 We do know that John Wesley did visit Ralph Grove when he stayed in Thornbury and in that instance he would have stayed at what is now 11 St Mary Street.

 In more recent times the house (as can be seen from the photograph) became a very substantial home.
 In 1872 on December 21st a newspaper carried an advertisement for the sale by auction of this property (then lived in by George Godwin) which was to take place on 3rd January.
 The notice said that the house had a large dining room, parlour, kitchen, scullery two water closets four bedrooms and two attic rooms.
 The house also had a stable for four horses, a coach house and a yard.
 It had a cellar and both sources of water.
 This would be water from a well and water from a cistern.